24 Mar Ok, drop for 10…

 You may be remote, but you do not have to stay alone.

-I am so fortunate to have a pack, a squad, a community to lean on.
+I am so fortunate to have a pack, a squad, a community to lean on while working from home.
 Friends and even competitors reaching out and just chatting about the mundane.
 Kids home learning, the change from an empty nest to a full nest, reinventing ourselves and our businesses.
 Zoom and GoToMeeting are offering great programs to keep you connected.
 Try them out.

 I am always up for a chat and a cup of Joe.